sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Problem Statement
-In my `Proposal` I mention that I will be using DeepA
+In my `Proposal` I mention that I will be using DeepAR and Time Series Forecasting with Linear Learner however I cannot use either of them as an

 This project seeks to forecast number of people infected and number of